 The assessment also permits statements on variation within the Berlin pupils.
 To this end, all parameters of exposure assessment were specified as a distribution.
 Two highlights show, for instance, the variation between the participants.

-For questions concerning the acute health impact, the short-term intake of acrylamide on one day is important.
-Based on the assumption of a mean acrylamide content of foods, around 5% (this corresponds to approximately 1,650 Berlin pupils in 10th grade) take in more than 190 μg/day or 3.4 μg/(kg bodyweight and day) of acrylamide on any given day.
+For questions concerning the acute health impact, the short-term uptake of acrylamide on one day is important.
+Based on the assumption of a mean burden of foods, around 5% (this corresponds to approximately 1,650 Berlin pupils in 10^{th} grade) consume more than 190 μg/day or 3.4 μg/(kg bodyweight and day) of acrylamide on any given day.
 For 300 pupils (1%) it is more than 400 μg/day or 6.9 μg/(kg bodyweight and day).
-However, normally this intake level is not permanent.
-For questions about the long-term health impact like for instance the risk of cancer, the intake determined over time must also be taken into account on the individual level.
-Assuming a mean acrylamide content of foods and average portion sizes, 5% (corresponding to around 1,650 Berlin pupils in 10^{th} grade) take in on a monthly average more than 180 μg/day or 3.2 μg/(kg bodyweight and day) of acrylamide.
-1% (330 pupils) takes in more than 250 μg/day or 5.1 μg/(kg bodyweight and day).
+However, as a rule this burden is not permanent.

+For questions about the long-term health impact like for instance the risk of cancer, the uptake determined over time must also be taken into account on the individual level.
+Assuming a mean burden of foods and average portion sizes, 5% (corresponding to around 1,650 Berlin pupils in 10^{th} grade) take up on a monthly average more than 180 μg/day or 3.2 μg/(kg bodyweight and day) of acrylamide.
+1% (330 pupils) takes up more than 250 μg/day or 5.1 μg/(kg bodyweight and day).
 These figures indicate the acrylamide exposure of adolescents in winter.
-The consumption frequencies of these products and product groups used in the calculation are, however, less influenced by seasonal fluctuations which means that the results of the survey give a more realistic, overall picture of the acrylamide intake of adolescents distributed over the whole year.
+The consumption frequencies of these products and product groups used in the calculation are, however, less influenced by seasonal fluctuations which means that the results of the survey give a more realistic, overall picture of the acrylamide uptake of adolescents distributed over the whole year.